sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 - Review pricing, costs, and discount strategies for the Tables sub-category to address negative profit.

-- Improve demand forecasting and seasonal promotions to manage profit fluctuations throughout the year.
+- Improve demand planning and targeted promotions based on observed monthly variations.

 - Investigate pricing, logistics, and discount strategies in Punjab and Tamil Nadu to reduce losses and improve profitability.